cyberus-technology/hedron/doc/kernel-interface.md

 The ACPI specification knows two variants of entering S4 (see ACPI Specification 6.2 Section 16.1.4).
 This system call does not support either variant.
-Userspace can trigger a OSPM-initiated S4 transition directly and needs to make sure that NOVA is reloaded when the system resumes.
+Userspace can trigger a OSPM-initiated S4 transition directly and needs to make sure that Hedron is reloaded when the system resumes.
 How this is performed is out-of-scope for this document.
-In this case, NOVA will not retain state.
+In this case, Hedron will not retain state.
 Platform firmware-initiated S4 transitions are not supported in general.

 Hardware-reduced ACPI platforms are **not** supported.